-The North Atlantic Autonomous Region (RAAS) is the largest department in Nicaragua.
+The North Atlantic Autonomous Region (RAAS) is the largest territory in Nicaragua.
 It comprises a large jungle that goes from the mountains and valleys of the Northern and Central region of the country to the elongated coast of the Caribbean Sea, which is a sequence of deltas, swamps, beaches and coastal lagoons.
 There are diverse natural and cultural attractions in this sparsely populated region, such as old indigenous communities, rain forests, pine forests, white sandy beaches, keys and much more.

 Just as the South Atlantic Autonomous Region (RAAS), this is an interesting multiethnic zone with a variety of indigenous communities of ancient origin, who still preserve their own language and traditions depending on the contemporary influence of the inhabitants of the Pacific region.
 The major ethnic group are the 'Miskitos', followed by the Mayagna or Sumus and the Creoles (African origin).
 The 'Mestizos' come from the Pacific region and have a strong presence in the area.

 The local administrative center is the city of Bilwi, also known as Puerto Cabezas.
 This city-port has a rustic ambiance, but it represents a major fishing spot that also includes hotels, restaurants and nightlife establishments, in addition to a great variety of seafood.
 Bilwi is a good starting point to organize trips to some picturesque indigenous villages, beaches and wide coastal lagoons in wild state, which are common in the region.
 An important cultural event is the King Pulanka Festival, which is celebrated by the Miskitos.